 - Database management systems (DBMS) are not that efficient in case of usage in small-scale firms as the speed is slow.

-The conclusion is that both the database management system (DBMS) and the file system can prove to be efficient and reliable depending upon the user’s requirement.
+The conclusion is that both the database management system (DBMS) and the file system can prove to be efficient and reliable depending on the user’s requirements.

 What is data?